NVIDIA/TensorRT-LLM/examples/baichuan/README.md

 ```

 The quantized model checkpoint is saved to `./quantized_fp8/` for future TensorRT-LLM engine build directly with the `trtllm-build` command mentioned above.
+Note that you can enable fp8 context fmha to get further acceleration by setting `--use_fp8_context_fmha enable` when building the engines.

 #### Groupwise quantization (AWQ/GPTQ)
 ##### AWQ